-Table 3: Examples of the text captured with a keyword search.
+Table 4: Examples of the text captured with a keyword search.

-Keyword Text "Cheese on toast for breakfast before I venture into the rain to go to work."
-Work "Does anyone fancy going to work for me?
+Word Text Work "Cheese on toast for breakfast before I venture into the rain to go to work.''
+"Does anyone fancy going to work for me?
 Don't want to get up" "Beer does work.
-Having blurted out to a girl that she is the spit of [user] I've bagged her number.
-And she likes rugby!"
-"Pizza ordered ready for ones arrival home" "[user] that's not a nice thing to say about your home.
-It did Home look grim at that time of night though" "Ah the good old sight of The White Rose shopping centre.
-Means I'm nearly home" "Home time at long last" "Ah the good old sight of The White Rose shopping centre.
-Means I'm nearly home" Shop "[user] haha well played.
-Was she taking him shopping?"
-"Are the shops in town open today?
+Having blurted out to a girl that she is the spit of [ user ] I've bagged her number.
+And she likes rugby! " Home "Pizza ordered ready for ones arrival home" "[user] that's not a nice thing to say about your home.
+It did look grim at that time of night though" "Ah the good old sight of The White Rose shopping centre.
+Means I'm nearly home" "Home time at long last" Shop "Ah the good old sight of The White Rose shopping centre.
+Means I'm nearly home" "[user] haha well played.
+Was she taking him shopping? " "Are the shops in town open today?
 I really need a hammer, picture hooks, Stanley knife and spirit level.
 DIY bonanza day"

-Although the examples in Table 3 illustrate where the keyword search fails to classify behaviour, it also suggests that most text could actually be classified by a more intelligent routine.
+Although the examples in Table 4 illustrate where the keyword search fails to classify behaviour, it also suggests that most text could actually be classified by a more intelligent routine.
 Phrases such as "Don't want to get up", and "I'm nearly home" are indicative of clearly defined activities - preparing to leave home or arrive home respectively.
 Also, through a manual inspection of tweets it was possible to identify when the user was spending time in a local pub and when they were shopping in nearby town centres.
-Hence an advanced algorithm should be able to successfully classify a large number of the data points.